 - always open their letters and return their calls

-- try to negotiate with them and find a practical solution
+- try to talk with them and find a practical solution.

-All of these things will show you are making an effort to deal with the situation and may even prevent your landlord from taking further action (such as eviction).
+This will show you’re trying to deal with the situation and may prevent your landlord from taking further action (such as eviction).

 Find out more about dealing with rent arrears:

-If your situation is getting out of hand or your landlord is threatening you with eviction, you should seek advice.
+If your situation is getting out of hand or your landlord is threatening you with eviction, seek urgent advice.